Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 For more information, read the [Global Filter](global-filter.md) documentation.

-### Additional Local Filters
+### Additional Filters

-You can use the Local Filters to refine your research.
+You can use additional filters to refine your research.

-To open the **Local Filters** selection, click **more filters ![insight-filter-black](../assets/icons/insight-filter-black.svg)** in the **Global Filters** section at the top of the **Transcript Explorer** page.
+To open the **Additional Filters** selection, click **more filters ![insight-filter-black](../assets/icons/insight-filter-black.svg)** in the **Global Filters** section at the top of the **Transcript Explorer** page.

 | Filter              | Description                                                                                                                                                                                                                                                                                                                           |